 10. Artificial Intelligence and Machine Learning

-The IT industry went far beyond the science fiction ideas and our future is moving towards Artificial Intelligence.
-People are keen to move to technologies where machines can mimic human behaviours and most of the human work is being automated by machines.
+The IT industry went far beyond science fiction ideas, and our future is moving towards Artificial Intelligence.
+People are keen to move to technologies where machines can mimic human behaviors, and machines are automating most of the human work.
 There is also a need to process and analyze huge volumes of data.

 Statistically speaking that Python is the most popular language for Artificial intelligence and Machine Learning.